linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 7 - Applied Portfolio Management/Chapter 25 - International Diversification.md

 For a passive strategy, one could argue that a portfolio of equities of just the eight developed markets with the largest capitalization would make up over two-thirds of the world portfolio and may be sufficiently diversified.
 However, this argument will not hold for active portfolios that seek to tilt investments toward promising assets.
 Active portfolios will naturally include many stocks or indexes of emerging markets.

 Surely, active portfolio managers do not want to neglect stocks in dynamic markets such as China.
 Table 25.2 shows data from the largest emerging markets.
 The economies in this table account for almost one-third of the world GDP.
-Per capita GDP in these emerging markets is quite variable, ranging from  $1,826 (India) to$ 60,621 (Qatar).
+Per capita GDP in these emerging markets is quite variable, ranging from  \$1,826 (India) to\$ 60,621 (Qatar).
 Market capitalization as a percent of GDP in these countries still tends to be considerably lower than in the developed countries in Table 25.1, suggesting that these markets can grow significantly over the coming years, even without spectacular growth in GDP.

 # Market Capitalization and GDP